 If you are looking to edit your existing music or to create your own, FL Studio Mobile is for you.

-Lexis Audio Editor’s user interface resembles slightly of Audacity due to its waveforms, sliders, upfront options panel, etc. Using Lexis Audio Editor you can record and edit audio files with just a few taps.
-Though Lexis Audio Editor is not as powerful as the above apps, it sure is helpful as long as your editing requirements are simple. i.e, you can cut, copy, and paste streams, normalize, reduce noise, delete or insert streams, trim, add fade in and fade out effects, change pitch and tempo, mix current audio file with another audio file, etc. For editing, apart from importing regular audio formats like WAV, mp3, FLAC, m4a, aac, and WMA, you can also import video formats like mp4, 3gp, and 3g2.
+Lexis Audio Editor’s user interface resembles slightly of Audacity due to its waveforms, sliders, an upfront options panel, etc. It is not as powerful as the above apps, it sure is helpful as long as your editing requirements are simple. i.e, you can cut, copy, and paste streams, normalize, reduce noise, delete or insert streams, trim, add fade-in and fade-out effects, change pitch and tempo, mix the current audio file with another audio file, etc. For editing, apart from importing regular audio formats like WAV, mp3, FLAC, m4a, aac, and WMA, you can also import video formats like mp4, 3gp, and 3g2.

 Price: Lexis Audio Editor is free with ads and restricts you from exporting audio files in mp3 format.
 You can remove these restrictions via in-app purchases.

-WavePad is very similar to AudioDroid in that it lets you do basic editing tasks like cut, copy, paste, trim, delete, silence selection, etc. Other than that, you can also add various effects like compress, normalize, amplify, noise reduction, etc. The good thing about WavePad is that it is very easy to use thanks to its simple and mostly clutter free user interface.
+WavePad is very similar to AudioDroid in that it lets you do basic editing tasks like cut, copy, paste, trim, delete, silence selection, etc. Other than that, you can also add various effects like compress, normalize, amplify, noise reduction, etc. The good thing about WavePad is that it is very easy to use thanks to its simple and mostly clutter-free user interface.
 However, the bad thing about WavePad is that it doesn’t support all Android devices.
-For instance, of the two Android devices I have, WavePad is only compatible with one of them.
-Other than that minor inconvenience, WavePad is a good little app.